Decentralidia/Rebuttal/rebuttal.md

-<mark>1.
-Are the authors considering the use of additional metrics, beyond accuracy?</mark>
+<span style="background-color: #FFFF00">1.
+Are the authors considering the use of additional metrics, beyond accuracy?</span>